 Japanese Cuisine and Dishes That You Must Not Miss

 Have you ever been to Japan and savoured authentic Japanese cuisine before?
-Forget about the food that you get in your local Japanese restaurants; most of them may not even taste as close to the real deal.
+Forget about the food that you get in your local Japanese restaurants; most of them don't taste close to the real deal.
 No, don’t get me wrong.
-Before anyone of you pounce at me for making such a sweeping statement, let me remind you of the general rule of nature that nothing outside the original can be as good as the original itself, and this rule also holds true as far as Japanese cuisine is concerned.
+Before any of you pounce on me for making such a sweeping statement, let me remind you of the general rule of nature: Nothing outside the original can be as good as the original itself.
+This rule also holds true as far as Japanese cuisine is concerned.

 1. Sushi (寿司)